tomasklaen/uosc/README.md

 Delete currently playing file and start next file in playlist (if there is a playlist) or current directory.

-Useful when watching periodic content.
+Useful when watching episodic content.

 #### `delete-file-quit`